rdybka/vht/README.md

 - by itself produces no sound and will not run on Windows
 - timing/input/output relies 100% on JACK
 - motivated by ability to mess with time
-- tracker based, so probably most suitable for loop based music
+- probably most suitable for loop based music
 - seems to work fine with ZynAddSubFX and a MIDI keyboard
 - that's the only way it's been tested
 - minimalistic by design